Turmarr/CSC-exercise/README.md

 ### Command line

 To setup the application on Windows run the setup_win.bat file.
 It will install all of the needed dependencies and create the .env file.
 After that add the Oauth application information to the .env file.
-The app was developed in windows and it does not have a ready made setup file for linux.
+The app was developed in Windows and it does not have a ready-made setup file for Linux.
 Below are the four libraries that are needed to run the app.

 ### Docker